RedisBloom/RedisBloom/docs/docs/Configuration.md

 linkTitle: "Configuration"
 weight: 100
 description: >
-    RedisBloom supports multiple module configuration parameters.
+    Redis Probabilistic supports multiple module configuration parameters.
 All of these parameters can only be set at load-time.
 ---

 ## Setting configuration parameters on module load